 Loans linked to MCLR

-The important question now arises, how will MCLR affect my loan?
+The important question that arises now is - How will MCLR affect my loan?
 If your existing loan is based on a fixed rate of interest, then the MCLR will not be applicable to you.
-The MCLR will be applicable to all floating rate loans that are sanctioned from April 1st, 2016.
+The MCLR will be applicable to all floating rate loans that are sanctioned from 1 April 2016.
 In cases of credit renewal, the MCLR will come into effect.
 Existing borrowers can switch over to the MCLR system if they wish.
 MCLR-linked loans can include:

 - Home loans